cis-ds/course-site/content/homework/text-analysis/index.markdown

 # Rubric

-Needs work: Cannot get code to run or is poorly documented.
+Needs improvement: Cannot get code to run or is poorly documented.
 Severe misinterpretations of the results.
 No effort is made to pre-process the text for analysis.^[Or you provide no justification for keeping content such as numbers, stop words, etc.]

 Satisfactory: Solid effort.
 Hits all the elements.
 No clear mistakes.
 Easy to follow (both the code and the output).
 Nothing spectacular, either bad or good.